Skip to content

 package flake package Package providing zfs-unlock.

-user required User that owns the config and key files.
+user root User that runs the daemon and owns or can read the config and key files.

 interval 30 Relaxed daemon interval in seconds.